 (Partizan win on away goals)

-Playing at Arsenal FC's Highbury rather than Loftus Road, QPR took seamlessly to the less familiar surroundings, winning 6-2 despite being 2-1 behind at one stage and down to ten men following Warren Neill's dismissal.
-Even so, it proved a chastening sequel in Belgrade for the west London outfit and manager Alan Mullery, who 16 years earlier had become the first England international to be sent off – against Yugoslavia.
+Playing at Arsenal's Highbury home, QPR took seamlessly to the less familiar surroundings, winning 6-2 despite being 2-1 behind at one stage and down to ten men following Warren Neill's dismissal.
+Yet there was a chastening sequel in Belgrade for the west London outfit and manager Alan Mullery, who 16 years earlier had become the first England international to be sent off – against Yugoslavia.

-Partizan midfielder Zvonko Živković set one up and slotted the decisive fourth having returned from military service only three days before.
+Partizan midfielder Zvonko Živković set one up and slotted the decisive fourth away having returned from military service only three days before.
 "After a long period out of football I was in front of 50,000 fans," he said.
 "We all felt the emotion and believed that together we could go through.
-As a team and a club we created something amazing.
+We created something amazing.
 That match was a defining moment in our careers."

 1975/76 second round